maxio-yu/LearnGIT/README.md

 - git remote show origin can check more details
 - those branch are 'stale' status
 - use git remote prune to clean them

+## Understand Origin/Remote
+- Remote is the remote side (server side)
+- Origin is the default name when you clone a git from server
+- git remote -v can see remote info
+- you can add more remote by git remote add name location
+- more ref check git help remote